Bylaws of the American Camellia Society, Inc. - Effective March 13, 2020

 Section 2.
 Term of Office.
 Members of the Council of State Directors shall serve a term of three years and may be successively re-elected.

 Section 4.
 Meetings of Council of State Directors.
-Meetings of the Council of State Directors shall be held at or about the time and place of the Winter and Summer Meetings of the Board of Directors.
-The Council of State Directors may have such other special meetings as may be called by the ACS President or as may otherwise be deemed necessary.
+Meetings of the Council of State Directors may be held at or about the time and place of the Winter and Summer Meetings of the Board of Directors, and at such other special meeting times as may be called by the ACS President or Vice President.
 The ACS Vice-President shall preside at all meetings of the Council of State Directors or may appoint a chairman pro tem to preside as necessary.
 A majority of the members of the Council of State Directors shall constitute a quorum for the transaction of business at any meeting.
+While State Directors are expected to personally attend meetings if they can reasonably do so, their attendance is not required and they may participate by telephone.

 ELECTION OF TRUSTEES